Welcome To Our Website

 How our Treks are Operated:

-All our treks are managed by a team of professionally trained Sherpas with the Sherpa /sirdar responsible for all aspects of the running of the trek, For larger groups we can provide a qualified leaders.On treks the daily routine will be more or less as given wake up around 06.00 am. with tea/coffee, warm water provided for washing, breakfast of porridge/corn flakes and biscuits with tea/coffee/chocolate.
+As per the nature trekking, our professional trekking head Sherpa will managed the trained Sherpa guide, sirdar and porters choose the team for all aspects of the running of the trek, On treks the daily routine will be more or less as given wake up around 06.00 am. with tea/coffee,warm water provided for washing, breakfast of porridge/cornflakes and biscuits with tea/coffee/chocolate.
 The day's trek starts around 7.30 am.
-Porters carry all camp equipments, food and your duffel bag.
+Porters carry all camp equipment, food and your duffel bag.
 All you carry in your small day pack is a water bottle, small jacket and other small items you might need on trail.
-Trekkers walk at their own pace.The morning walk to the lunch-spot, takes between 3 hours. in the after camp reached between 4 and 5 pm.
 Tea and snacks are served while the Sherpas pitch camp.
-The evening meal is served around 7.00pm inside the dinning tent furnished with a pressurized lantern, table and camp chair/stool.
-After dinner the Leader/Sirdar will brief trekkers on the next day's trek and you can then retire to your comfortable sleeping tents.
-Every camp is provided with a simple but hygienic toilet tent.Food on trek is plentiful, healthy, wholesome and varied, Enough staple products are carried for the entire outing.
+The evening meal is served around 7.00 pm inside the dinning tent furnished with a pressurized lantern, table and camp chair/stool.
+Every camp is provided with a simple but hygienic toilet tent.Food on trek is plentiful, healthy,wholesome and varied, Enough staple products are carried for the entire outing.
 Fresh supplies of vegetable, eggs, meats etc. are purchased wherever available.
 The day to day routine is designed so that trekkers have time to see, photograph and explore the countryside.

 Comprehensive Pre-departure Information:

 We want you to be as well prepared as possible.
-To help you, we provide detailed trip information supplements which cover what you need to take on your trip, what you need to do and, just as importantly, the cultural and historical back-ground of the region you will be visiting.
+To help you,we provide detailed trip information supplements which cover what you need to take on your trip, what you need to do and,just as importantly, the cultural and historical back-ground of the region you will be visiting.

 Competitive Prices:

 We believe our trips are the best value for money.
-Prices include top-quality sleeping bags and mats, tents and down jackets, plus climbing equipment on mountaineering expeditions.
+Prices include top-quality sleeping bags and mats, tents and downjackets, plus climbing equipment on mountaineering expeditions.

 The Cultural and Physical Environment:

 The mountains, the palaces, the villages and the monasteries we visit are are as fragile as they are rich and beautiful.
 To appreciate and respect them fully we all need to be aware of the effects of our presence and of how to minimize its impact.
 We make every effort to leave the physical environment of each place we visit as we found it. or better than we found it.
-We try to give you as much information as we can, before you depart, on the history and customs of each region and how you can best respect and be a part off those customs.
-The local people are extremely understanding of us and our needs and customs- we owe at least the same understanding to them.
+Wetry to give you as much information as we can, before you depart, on the history and customs of each region and how youcan best respect and be a part off those customs.
+The local people are extremely understanding of us and our needs andcustoms- we owe at least the same understanding to them.

 Trip Organization:

-Our Airport Representative will meet you at Kathmandu airport and accompany you on the car/van/bus to your hotel, where your pre trek briefing will be given.
-After the briefing, he/she will be available for any queries or general information.On the morning of your trek departure, please ensure that you have deposited your valuables at the hotel reception or hand them over to the Tour Officer.
+Our Airport Representative will meet you at Kathmandu airport and accompany you on the car/van/bus to your hotel,where your pre trek briefing will be given.
+After the briefing,he/she will be available for any queries or general information.
+On the morning of your trek departure, please ensure that you have deposited your valuables at the hotel reception or hand them over to the Tour Officer.
 Before breakfast you should bring all your baggage down to the hotel lobby where it will be divided into 2 piles - one for the treks and the other for safe storage at the hotel.
 All bags must be clearly labeled with your name and address.

-Teahouse Trekking:
+Teahouse Treks:

-For Teahouse Treks, we will provide and advise on best routes and itineraries, trek permit and local transportation with well experience Govt.
+we will provide and advise on best routes and itineraries, trek permit and local transportation with well experience Govt.
 License holder sherpa trekking guide who knows the trails and the best place to stay.
 He will arrange all your accommodation and foods throughout the trip.

 Organized Trekking

-Newcomers heading for Nepal often wonder about the difference between 'Organize trekking" and 'Teahouse trekking'.
+New comers heading for Nepal often wonder about the difference between 'Organize trekking" and 'Teahouse trekking'.
 It is really a difference of style and philosophy.
-Organized, the HolidayNepal preference means that the group camp in tents each night and retain their own cooks, Sirdar (foreman) and porters.
+Organized,the HolidayNepal preference means that the group camp in tents each night and retain their own cooks, Sirdar (foreman) and porters.
 It means that all personal equipment is carried for you, meals are cooked, and you are looked after by familiar staff.
 It also means that you have flexibility to deviate from the main trail along less frequented routes or to private camp-sites with views.
-Very significantly, it enables me to supervise camp hygiene thereby reducing the risk of tummy upsets.
+Very significantly, it enables me to supervise camp hygiene there by reducing the risk of tummy upsets.

 Travel Insurance: